 Chances are if you try them once, they’ll become a tradition!

-The star of your Thanksgiving table!
+These candied coconut sweet potatoes will be the star of your Thanksgiving table!
 Creamy sweet potatoes with a caramelized coconut topping.
 To.
 Die.
 For.

 - 2 eggs, beaten